Accreditations

 CP4.
 Management functions (planning, organizing, leading and controlling) in Health Organizations

-There are two forms of assessment for this course: periodic assessment and final exam.
+There are two forms of assessment for this course: assessment throughout the semester and final exam.

 Completion/presentation of group assignments (40%);